suyeonry/pm566_final/README.md

 This page features some interactive figures and tables for comparison in U.S. colon cancer rates between East and West coast.

+Data could be found under downloadable link (It was too big to be added)